But some dogs have trouble sleeping all night.

-For senior dogs with aches and pains, a buffered aspirin; dosage approximately a quarter of a 325 milligram tablet per 10 pounds, may help relax your dog enough to get a good night’s sleep.
+For senior dogs with aches and pains, a buffered aspirin; dosage of approximately a quarter of a 325-milligram tablet per 10 pounds, may help relax your dog enough to get a good night’s sleep.

 One dose in the morning and one in the evening may make your pet much happier and more comfortable.

 If their problem is more serious, your veterinarian may prescribe something stronger to help them relax.

 Nearly half of Americans’ dogs sleep in bed with their owners.
 Because they are pack animals, most dogs like to sleep snuggled in so they can touch their family members.
 That might mean your dog wants to sleep between your legs or against the back of your legs.
 Other dogs will just reach out a single paw to touch their owners.

 Confident dogs will sleep on their backs with their legs in the air.
 They know they are safe and secure in your bed.